Data-Science-Students-Team-Salzburg/website/meetings.md

   For those interested, we hold an optional after-meeting to dive deeper into specific topics, address challenges, or explore ideas in more detail.

+## <span style="color:blue; font-weight:bold;">Professionalism</span>
+Meetings should be conducted professionally and seen as work.
+Private conversations should be kept to a minimum to maintain focus and efficiency.
+All participants should expect and respect this professional work environment.
+Professionalism also includes being punctual, as it shows respect for everyone’s time and ensures meetings run smoothly.

+## <span style="color:blue; font-weight:bold;">Meeting Facilitator</span>
+One person should take the role of the meeting facilitator.
+This person moderates the discussion, guides the meeting, and makes sure that the schedule outlined above is kept.

 ## <span style="color:blue; font-weight:bold;">Meeting Notes</span>
-One person (usually Thomas Rauter) should take structured notes during the meeting to ensure key points are documented.
-The notes should follow this format:
+One person should take structured notes during the meeting to ensure key points are documented.
+This can be the same person that takes on the role of the meeting facilitator.
+The meeting notes should be structured and documented following this format:

 ---